menu

 Altgeld Gardens is a suburban neighborhood (based on population density) located in Chicago, Illinois.

 Altgeld Gardens real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Altgeld Gardens neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics